 Investments are stated at fair value.
-The shares of registered investment companies (mutual funds) are valued at quoted market prices, which represent the net asset value (NAV) of shares held by the Plan at year end.
+The shares of registered investment companies (mutual funds) are valued at quoted market prices, which represent the net asset value (NAV) of shares held on the last day of the Plan year.
 Investments in common/collective trust funds are valued at the NAV as determined using the estimated fair value of the assets and liabilities in the respective funds on the last day of the Plan year.
 The common stock of the Company is traded on the New York Stock Exchange (NYSE) and is valued at the quoted market price on the last business day of the Plan year.

-The ClearCourse SM group variable annuity is valued daily by Genworth Life and Annuity Insurance Company (GLAIC) (see note 6), an indirect, wholly-owned subsidiary of the Plan sponsor, using the quoted market price of the underlying mutual fund (Vanguard Balanced Institutional Index Fund) less the applicable ClearCourse SM asset charge.
+The ClearCourse® group variable annuity is valued daily by Genworth Life and Annuity Insurance Company (GLAIC) (see note 6), an indirect, wholly-owned subsidiary of the Plan sponsor, using the quoted market price of the underlying mutual fund (Vanguard Balanced Institutional Index Fund) less the applicable ClearCourse® asset charge.